parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 ### Important remarks ###

-- The target response time requires that 99% of the requests are serviced within 200ms.
+- The target response time requires that 99% of the requests be serviced within 200ms.

 - The throughput statistic, operations per second, is shown as: